octoenergy/public-conventions/python.md

 - "test some_function does something in a certain way"
 - "test some_function does something in a different way"

-In this way, ensure the names accurately describe what the test is testing.
+Using this technique, ensure the names accurately describe what the test is testing.

+This is less important for functional tests which don't call into a single object's API.

 ### <a name="test-method-structure">Test method structure</a>